Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

 \Cref{tab:intro_summary} presents a summary of how the three placement procedures of interest compare and how our results contribute to this understanding.

 \linespread{\linespace}\selectfont{}

-\section{Further Related Work}
+\subsection{Further Related Work}

 \textbf{Joint inventory placement and fulfillment.} \citet{chen2022approximation} studies the joint inventory placement and fulfillment problem with multiple items, obtaining a $(1-1/e)/4$ worst-case guarantee, and demonstrating its applicability at Anheuser Busch InBev (ABI). \citet{bai2022joint} study the joint inventory placement, promise, and fulfillment problem with multiple items and warehouse capacity constraints, obtaining a $1/4$ worst-case guarantee.
 Their proposed inventory placement uses submodular optimization techniques to obtain an approximate solution for a fluid linear program. \citet{bai2022coordinated} studies the more general problem where the downstream decisions correspond to deciding an assortment, obtaining a $(1-1/e)/4$-approximation. \citet{govindarajan2021joint} study the joint distribution and placement problem in the context of an omni-channel retailer.
 They provide an inventory placement heuristic that is, as the one we analyze, based on solving the optimal inventory placement problem assuming fulfillment will be hindsight-optimal, although they do not provide theoretical guarantees. \citet{arlotto2023online} study the single-item joint inventory placement and fulfillment problem through the lens of regret minimization.
-They obtain sublinear regret for two state-of-the-art fulfillment policies, assuming that the initial inventory is optimal for the specific policy. {All of these models use the classic Temporal Independence demand model, whereas the results we obtain also hold in the more recently introduced Spatial Independence demand model.}
+They obtain sublinear regret for two state-of-the-art fulfillment policies, assuming that the initial inventory is optimal for the specific policy. {All of these models use the classic Temporal Independence demand model, whereas the results we obtain also hold in more general settings.} \citet{jasin2024inventory} study how Offline Placement performs in the cost minimization version of the joint placement and fulfillment problem.
+They provide several instances where Offline Placement can perform arbitrarily badly if coupled with Myopic Fulfillment, highlighting the importance of deploying this placement with a high-quality fulfillment policy.